OtherDevOpsGene/intro-to-terraform-and-ansible/lesson-07/README.md

 $ terraform output target_public_ips
 [
   "18.117.70.148",
-  "52.15.172.210",
+  "18.188.98.141",
   "18.116.43.247",
 ]
 ```

-If we point a web browser to those IP addresses, we should see a webpage on 2 of them.
+If we point a web browser to those IP addresses, we should see a web page on 2 of them.

 <kbd>
   <img alt="Welcome to nginx!" src="../screenshots/welcome-to-nginx.png"/>